Find Courses

 Academic Advising Report (AAR)

 Harvard College students can use the AAR to view progress to degree.
-The tool aggregates all the of Harvard College requirements in one place, to facilitate transparency in advising, course selection, and report on student progress.
-You and your advisors may view the AAR online via my.harvard or and print/download the AAR as a PDF to use during advising meetings.
+The tool aggregates all of the Harvard College requirements in one place, to facilitate transparency in advising, course selection, and report on student progress.
+You and your advisors may view the AAR online via my.Harvard or and print/download the AAR as a PDF to use during advising meetings.

 Harvard Griffin GSAS students in select academic departments can also use the AAR.
-If your department is using the AAR, an Advising Report button will display in the Academic Requirements area under the My Program tab in my.harvard.
+If your department is using the AAR, an Advising Report button will display in the Academic Requirements area under the My Program tab in my.Harvard.

 Have you Considered?

-When you log in to the Course Search in my.harvard, you will be able to see a series of six random courses that you may want to take for the semester.
+When you log in to the Course Search in my.Harvard, you will be able to see a series of six random courses that you may want to take for the semester.
 The tool is designed to help you find courses serendipitously.